-ITAR Export Compliance
+ITAR & EAR Export Compliance

-Read MoreThe US Commerce Department regulates non-defense related exports governed by the Export Administration Regulations (EAR).
-The US State Department – Directorate Defense Trade Controls (DDTC) regulates defense-related exports governed by the International Traffic in Arms Regulations (ITAR).
-Commerce Department export website: http://www.export.gov/ | Defense Trade Controls website: http://www.pmddtc.state.gov/
+Read MoreThe US Commerce Department regulates non-defense related exports governed by the Export Administration Regulations (EAR) under the Commerce Control List (CCL).
+The US State Department – Directorate Defense Trade Controls (DDTC) regulates defense-related exports governed by the International Traffic in Arms Regulations (ITAR) under the US Munitions List (USML).
+The order-of-review requires that evaluation of…

 Read MoreNot really – this is controlled by U.S. Customs, so if they approve the article for import, you have satisfied the requirements.
 Defense Trade Controls gets involved when you want to export that article back to the original provider or to somewhere else.